 For the remainder of Bush’s first term, Colin Powell tried to establish an international coalition to assist in the rebuilding of Iraq.
 In September 2004, he testified before Congress that the intelligence sources he used in his February presentation to the United Nations were “wrong” and it was unlikely that Saddam had any stockpiles of weapons of mass destruction.
 Powell advised the committee of the necessity to reform the intelligence community in order to improve its gathering and analysis.
 In 2004, after acknowledging it was unlikely that Iraq possessed stockpiles of weapons of mass destruction, Powell announced his resignation as secretary of state.
 National Security Adviser Condoleezza Rice was his successor.

-Since his retirement, Powell has remained vocal on political topics, openly criticizing the Bush administration on a number of issues.
+After retiring, Powell remained vocal on political topics, openly criticizing the Bush administration on a number of issues.
 In September 2006, Powell joined moderate Senate Republicans in supporting more rights and better treatment for detainees at the Guantanamo detention facility.
 In October 2008, Colin Powell made headlines again when he announced his endorsement of Barack Obama for president.